wilson-dillan/sodoku_solver/README.md

 Next steps:
-- Fix the "isValidBoard" method.
-For some reason, my numbers are not remaining in the set.
+- Got the BFS solver to work!
+It is not fast enough for a large board, so I'm going to implement a better algorithm.